JulUvarova/Tic-Tac-Toe/README.md

 - Create a JwtResponse model that includes a type, accessToken, and refreshToken.
 - Create a RefreshJwtRequest model that includes refreshToken.
 - Implement a JwtProvider class with the following methods:
-  - Use io.jsonwebtoken.Jwts.builder() to generate tokens;
+  - use io.jsonwebtoken.Jwts.builder() to generate tokens;
-  - A method to generate an **accessToken** from a User, storing information about the UUID and role in the token's claims (information about the object is stored in claims for future use);
+  - a method to generate an **accessToken** from a User, storing information about the UUID and role in the token's claims (information about the object is stored in claims for future use);
-  - A method of generating a **refreshToken** from a User, storing information about the UUID in the token's claims;
+  - a method of generating a **refreshToken** from a User, storing information about the UUID in the token's claims;
-  - A method to validate the accessToken;
+  - a method to validate the accessToken;
-  - A method to validate the refreshToken;
+  - a method to validate the refreshToken;
-  - A method to retrieve claims.
+  - a method to retrieve claims.
 - Create a JwtAuthentication model that extends Authentication:
-  - For getAuthorities(), return the roles;
+  - for getAuthorities(), return the roles;
-  - For getPrincipal(), return the UUID;
+  - for getPrincipal(), return the UUID;
-  - For getName(), return the UUID;
+  - for getName(), return the UUID;
-  - For authentication status, add a separate field.
+  - for authentication status, add a separate field.
 - Implement a JwtUtil class with a method to create JwtAuthentication from claims.
 - Update the authorization service that uses the UserService, JwtProvider, and SecurityContextHolder to implement the following methods:
   - Modify the authorization method so that it now takes a JwtRequest and returns a JwtResponse.